sergeysychov/behaviour_inject/README.md

 ## Events ##

+Awesome events that dont even need to be subscribed/unsubscribed for.
+They just arrives via DI system at any classes and behaviours that participated in injection by listener fuction argument type.
+All you need is just define method with SomeExcempleEvent type argument and mark it with [InjectEvent] attribute.

 Event model in BehaviourInject assumes that event sender resolves interface IEventDispatcher via DI and call DispatchEvent to dispatch event as object of any type except of value types.

 ```csharp